 Make sure you have a good idea of expected aid and how much college will cost for the student as well as the parents or other financial supporters.

 - Each college provides set costs for tuition, fees, room and board, and expected expenditures like books and transportation.

 - In addition, families often face additional expenses that either add up over time or weren't expected.

 - Is work-study reliable?
-Work-study awards are dependent on the student finding a qualified position and receiving the wage and hours required to total the award.
-Check the college's website for a job board or financial aid section to gather information.
+Work-study offers are dependent on the student finding a qualified position and receiving the wage and hours to meet the offered amount.
 Social media can also provide insight on whether students are able to find adequate work-study jobs.

 - Remember that loans must be paid back, with interest.
 It may help to calculate an expected monthly payment for anticipated college loans and compare that to average monthly payments for a car, house or other major expenses.

 Keeping track of purchases for a week or a month helps indicate where and on what most spending occurs.

 - Apps like Mint and tools like banking or card statements can be helpful.

 - A pattern of where spending can be cut or reduced may start to become clear.

 Budgets compare income and other funds to monthly expenses to keep consumers from spending more money than they have.